1990 Oklahoma Sooners football team

 The 1990 Oklahoma Sooners football team represented the University of Oklahoma during the 1990 NCAA Division I-A football season.
 They played their home games at Oklahoma Memorial Stadium and competed as members of the Big Eight Conference.
 They were coached by second-year head coach Gary Gibbs.
-They were ineligible to participate in a bowl game since they were on probation.
+They were ineligible to participate in a bowl game since they were on probation, but they were allowed to be on TV.